Abraham Abia

 In her time there she has had 9 successful shows and news features under her administration.

-She is also a Ph.D. candidate at the Department of Painting and Sculpture and now TAAH's newest team member.
+She holds a Ph.D. candidate at the Department of Painting and Sculpture.

 Esther Lundgren